 Recovering Affected Workloads

 In kubernetes world there is no concept of rescheduling.
 When pods are bounded to a node they run till termination.
-In a case of hardware failure, or some other resource problem that hang the OS, there is no built-in solution to migrate or restart existing pods.
+In a case of hardware failure, or some other resource problem that freezes the OS, there is no built-in solution to migrate or restart existing pods.

 If the node misbehaves, and processes can not run anymore the control plane will start counting down.
 It will either be the kubelet process which doesn’t report status to the control plane (see node_status_update_frequency) or the containers themselves will fail/crash and be marked as phase: failed.
 Nodes status conditions, set by the node-controller in the control plane, will reflect the current status and how long the node has been in that state.
 For example, in the case where the node fails to update its status to the masters the node condition will be set to type:Ready status:Unknown.